jarrycyx/file1/README.md

+<h1 align="center">👕 file1</h1>

-# file1: Tired of main_fixed.py? file1 cleans up the mess from AI agents. / 告别main_fixed.py：用file1清理AI智能体留下的烂摊子
+<h2 align="center"> Tired of main_fixed.py? file1 cleans up the mess from AI agents.</h2>

-Tired of navigating through endless main_fixed.py and file_improved.py files?
-File1 revolutionizes your file management by eliminating AI-generated code clutter.
+Tired of navigating through endless main_fixed.py and file_improved.py files? file1 revolutionizes your file management by eliminating AI-generated code clutter.
 Our advanced detection algorithms precisely **identify and remove duplicate files and mock data**, while our powerful graph visualization reveals complex file relationships at a glance.
-With vision model integration for comprehensive content analysis across text, images, and PDFs, File1 provides AI agents with complete file context.
+With vision model integration for comprehensive content analysis across text, images, and PDFs, file1 provides AI agents with complete file context.

 Even better, the file relationship graph and automatically generated file summaries can **serve directly as agent memory**, giving your AI agents persistent, structured awareness of your entire workspace.
-Turn your chaotic codebase into an organized, intelligent environment with File1.

 ## Features